Okkurat/linux_scripts/README.md

 # monitor_file

-Some websites use avif images which are very unsupported in most applications.
-This script monitors a given folder (and its subfolders) for avif image downloads and then converts then converts them to png files.
+Some websites use avif and webp images which are very unsupported in most applications.
+This script monitors a given folder (and its subfolders) for avif/webp image downloads and then converts then converts them to png files.

 Needs ffmpeg and inotify-tools to work.